Developing a fast matrix multiplication implementation on the CPU

 }

-Here of course we need to modify our preprocessing so that it packs the values into vectors.
-I find it quite helpful to always try to visualize my problems, this is what I’ve done here.
+I find it quite helpful to always try to visualize my problems, which is why I’ll present one way to visualize matrix multiplications.
+I’ll use this model for further optimizations.
 In the 3D diagram below, the top and right face represent our input matrices, while the front face is the result matrix.
 To calculate the orange area, we need to multiply the blue areas together and add them up.
 For this reason, it makes sense to vectorize these, and that is exactly what you can see in the code above.

 One more thing we can do to easily get more performance is to use many threads.
 We can calculate each of the output blocks outlined in grey simultaneously, as they do not depend on each other.
 Depending on the amount of threads and the amount of blocks we have, this should give us around 8-16x speedup.
-With all of these improvements, my testcase of 9000x9000 matrix multiplication runs in 10 seconds on my machine.
-The reason why we split the thread usage like this, instead of only by columns for example, is to optimize cache usage.
+The reason why we split the thread usage to squares like this, instead of only by columns for example, is to optimize cache usage.
 One thread will reuse the same values many times, so this is faster than other segmentation patterns.
+This technique can also be called tiling, and it was explored in our reference post, so I won’t go into it here.

-Here is where most articles on this topic stop, but to really get everything out of our computers, we need to go much deeper.
+All of these techniques put together, we are using all of our threads with vectorization, tiling and simple cache friendliness.
+Our algorithm is starting to run quite fast.
+On my machine, my testcase of multiplying two 9000x9000 matricies runs in 10 seconds.
+If you have kept up thus far, congratulations.
+Unfortunately, here is where most articles on this topic stop.
+To really get everything out of our computers, however, we need to go much deeper.
 The following optimizations take a bit more effort, but the payoff is truly worth it.

 Keeping data in registers

 Memory bottlenecks are really common on problems like these, as it is quite slow to load memory from ram into registers.
 In fact, there seems to be around 50x difference between computational performance and memory transfer speed.
 Cache helps us a little bit here, but for best performance it is quite important to try to keep as much data in registers as possible.
 Using a value in a register takes one clock cycle, while even loading from L1-cache takes approximately 2.5 cycles.
+For L2 and L3 it is even worse.
 Let’s redo our vectorization from just a while ago, and try to calculate a bigger chunk of the result at once.

 Now we only need to discuss how to actually compute all of these values.
 There are two main ways to efficiently calculate the results needed.
 We can either use the permutate-assembly instructions or the broadcast-instruction.
 Here I’ll explain the broadcast version as it is simpler to understand.

 The term broadcast refers to the assembly instruction vbroadcastss, which takes a float and widens it to a float16, copying the same scalar value to all positions in the vector.
 This allows us to compute all the combinations of the 16 vectors.
+Let’s look at an intersection of one partial calculation (the inner loop).
 In this image I’m using 4 wide vectors, to simplify the diagram, but the same concept extends to wider ones as well.

-After we have loaded the purple vectors from memory, we go through every one of them sequentially.
+First we load the two purple vectors from memory into registers.
+We choose one of them, and start going through every element of it sequentially.
 In the image this is done for the vertical one.
-For each element in the vector, we broadcast it to a vector full of that value (shown in aqua) and multiply it with the other vector to get the result (orange).
-We sum the results of every input matrix column as we did previously.
-This technique gives us a comfortable 6x speedup over the last version, putting us at 1.6s for the testcase.
+For each element in the vector, we use the vbroadcastss instruction, and broadcast it to a vector full of that value (shown in aqua) and multiply it with the other purple vector to get the partial result (orange).
+We sum the results of all iterations as we traverse the matrix, just as we did previously.
+This technique gives us a comfortable 6x speedup over the last version, putting us at 1.6s for the same testcase.
 The inner-most loop of code for this in C++ could look something like this:

 float16 sums[16];